-Usually, the number one reason for travellers to visit Africa is to embark on a safari or to climb Kilimanjaro, and while Africa certainly does have some of the most prolific wildlife viewing opportunities and one of the seven summits, there are so many more reasons to visit Africa.
+Usually, the number one reason for travellers visiting Africa is to embark on a wildlife safari or climb Kilimanjaro.
+While Africa certainly has some of the most extensive wildlife viewing opportunities and one of the seven summits, there are many other reasons to travel to Africa.

-The continent teems with unique landscapes, ancient history, geographical wonders and active adventures to boot.
+The African continent teems with unique landscapes, ancient history, geographical wonders and active adventures.

 Check out the other reasons to visit Africa that will make this incredible continent jump to the number one spot on your adventure list.

 1. Tropical beaches that rival some of the world’s best

 Africa certainly has a lot of beaches, making it impossible to choose the absolute best.
 However, a top pick would be the beaches on the small island of Zanzibar, just off the coast of the Tanzanian capital of Dar es Salaam.

 This small island boasts clear azure waters, white coral sand and plenty of diving and snorkelling opportunities, making it the perfect place to relax after a safari or trek up Africa’s highest peaks, Mount Kilimanjaro and Mount Kenya.

 2. Vibrant cities